abhasshrivas/-Token-Vesting-Contract-for-Team-Allocations/README.md

 ## 🌍 Project Vision-

-To automate and secure token distribution for core teams, increasing transparency and enforcing long-term incentives and interactive and very good.
+To automate and secure token distribution for core teams, increasing transparency and enforcing long-term incentives and interactive and very good...

 ### 🔑 Key Features --